-If the matter cannot be resolved in Step 1, the VPAASS/or their designee (credit courses) or the Dean of WSCE/designee (non-credit courses) will conduct a prelimi-nary investigation of the charge within seven (7) work days of receiving the Academic Integrity Reporting Form.
-If there is evidence that a violation may have occurred, the student will receive notice of the need to participate in an informal hearing.
+If the matter cannot be resolved in Step 1, the VPAASS/Dean of WSCE will conduct a preliminary investigation of the charge within ten (10) workdays of receiving the Academic Integrity Reporting Form.

+If there is evidence that a violation may have occurred the student will receive notice of the need to participate in an administrative conference with the VPAASS/Dean of WSCE.